 I think it comes down to dependency and getting to a point of desperation for the hope of the gospel.
-For the first time, my sin nature was right in front of me all day long.
-If I wasn’t struggling to be patient with my kids, I was struggling against bitterness towards my husband.
+For the first time, my sinful nature was right in front of me all day long.
+If I wasn’t struggling to be patient with my kids, I was struggling against bitterness toward my husband.
 Instead of having a quiet, focused heart on Jesus all day long, my mind was consumed with the thoughts, emotions, and worries of motherhood, housekeeping, and you name it!

-It was in these years that God met me and showed me the power of the gospel at work, not only for salvation, but for transformation throughout each and every moment of each and every day.
+It was in these years that God met me and showed me the power of the gospel at work, not only for salvation but for transformation throughout each and every moment of each and every day.
 God began to show me what the gospel had to do with dirty dishes, changing diapers, and relationships.
 He revealed to me how to apply the gospel to daily life and how it truly changes everything about my life.

 But before we get ahead of ourselves, what exactly is the gospel?
 We can’t know how it changes everything before we take a look at what it truly is.

 What is the Gospel?

 In order to unpack the gospel, we have to begin at the beginning of the story.
 “In the beginning, God created the heavens and the earth.”
 Genesis 1:1.
 God created all things very good, without blemish, spot, or wrinkle.
 There was no sin, death, or evil.
 The first humans, Adam and Eve, walked with God and had beautiful fellowship with Him (Genesis 1-2).